janejuenyang/internal_projects/README.md

 ### docker-compose

-Use to build and execute the docker container from the image.
+Use the following command to build and execute the docker container:

 ```bash
 docker compose -f "docker-compose.yml" up -d --build